Test-Time Multimodal Backdoor Detection by Contrastive Prompting: Experiments

 \subsection{Experimental results}

-\textbf{Overall comparison.}\quad As shown in Tables \ref{tab:ImageNet1K 400m} and \ref{tab:Food101 and Caltech101}, we can see that BDetCLIP consistently outperformed comparing methods in almost all attack settings and target classes.
-Specifically, BDetCLIP achieved an average AUROC \citep{fawcett2006introduction} exceeding 0.946 for all settings, which validates the superiority of effectiveness.
-On the contrary, unimodal detection methods generally achieved poor performance.
-For example, STRIP often achieved disqualified performance (11 of 19 cases) where AUROC is less than 0.55.
-Although SCALE-UP \citep{guo2023scale} achieved a relatively better performance than STRIP, its performance is also unsatisfying in practical applications.
-In particular, TeCo \citep{liu2023detecting} achieved comparable performance compared with BDetCLIP in certain cases.
-However, its performance is unstable and worse in fine-grained datasets.
-Overall, these unimodal detection methods are ineffective in test-time backdoor detection for CLIP, while BDetCLIP is superior to them in terms of effectiveness.
+\textbf{Overall comparison.}\quad As shown in Table \ref{tab:overall} and Table \ref{tab:Food101 and Caltech101}, BDetCLIP consistently outperformed the comparison methods in almost all attack settings and datasets.
+Specifically, BDetCLIP achieved an impressive average AUROC, exceeding 0.938 in multimodal attack scenarios and 0.972 in traditional attack scenarios, firmly establishing its superior effectiveness.
+In contrast, the unimodal detection methods generally exhibited significantly lower performance.
+Although TeCo occasionally approached BDetCLIP's performance, it demonstrated inconsistencies and performed worse overall.
+This highlights the ineffectiveness of unimodal methods for robust test-time backdoor detection, contrasting sharply with the clear effectiveness advantages offered by BDetCLIP.
 As for efficiency, BDetCLIP also achieved the best performance for the inference time.
-As shown in Table \ref{tab:Inference time}, TeCo \citep{liu2023detecting} is the slowest detection method, even more than 160 times slower than BDetCLIP.
+As shown in Table \ref{tab:Inference time}, TeCo is the slowest detection method, even more than 160 times slower than BDetCLIP.
 This is because TeCo uses many time-consuming corruption operators on images which is too heavy in CLIP.
 This operation is also used in unimodal methods STRIP and SCALE-UP.
 In contrast, BDetCLIP only leverages the semantic changes in the text modality twice for backdoor detection, i.e., benign and malignant class-specific prompts.
 Therefore, BDetCLIP can achieve fast test-time backdoor detection in practical applications.
-In a word, BDetCLIP achieved superior performance in terms of effectiveness and efficiency compared to existing unimodal methods.
+In conclusion, BDetCLIP exhibits superior performance with respect to both effectiveness and efficiency when compared to the existing unimodal methods.